JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/extract_evenly_spaced_files/_index.en.md

 ## Description

 This notebook allows you to copy into a new folder (extract) 1 every n files from the source folder.
 You will need to provide the **skipping** factor **n** in the notebook.
+A new feature of the notebook allows you to review the files to extract and manually replace or remove them from the final process.
 You will also have the option to rename those files, as they are copied, in order to keep a linear increasing index starting at index 0.

 **Example:**